Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

-- You can talk to the SENCO, Mrs Alecia Spike, directly by organising an appointment or, you can talk to the preschool SENCO Miss Chelsey Oxley.
+- You can talk to the SENCO, Mrs Spike, who is also the Foundation Unit SENCo directly by organising an appointment.

 - You can also discuss concerns at Parents’ Evenings, these are usually held in the Autumn and Spring Term each academic year.
-Preschool Parents Evenings are held once a term.
+Foundation Unit Parents Evenings are held once a term.

 How will the school staff support my child?